What is microneedling?

 How is this done at CFPS?

 We utilize an electronic device called the Mesopen which allows for customized treatments through adjustable needle length for the best possible results.
-We also recommend use of PRP Therapy with your treatment.
-PRP therapy involves application of your own platelets to the area treated to maximize healing and collagen growth using your own growth factors.
+We also recommend the use of PRP Therapy with your treatment.
+PRP therapy involves the application of your own platelets to the area treated to maximize healing and collagen growth using your own growth factors.
 The PRP is obtained by drawing a small amount of blood and processing it to concentrate the platelets which are rich in growth factors.